Remiscan/colori/README.md

 * * *

+The **colori** module itself is fully contained in the **colori.js** or **colori.php** files.
+There are no dependencies, and you can download these files on the [Releases page](https://github.com/Remiscan/colori/releases).

-This repo also includes the source code for the demo / documentation website [remiscan.fr/colori/](https://remiscan.fr/colori/).
+All the other files in this repo are part of the source code for the demo / documentation website [remiscan.fr/colori/](https://remiscan.fr/colori/).